 Can birds detect severe weather?
 I’m watching the birds at my feeder as a major snowstorm rolls in.
 American Golden Finches, Dark-Eyed Juncos, Black-Capped Chickadees, and White-Breasted Nuthatches are decimating my seed feeder, while our resident Downy, Hairy, Red-Bellied, and Pileated Woodpeckers clean out my suet feeder.
 The feeder action started yesterday.
 Did our birds know a major storm was on the way?

 While birds can’t predict long-range weather patterns, they have at least two ways to detect and prepare for incoming storms.
-Many animals can hear infrasound – sound waves with a frequency below the lower limit of human audibility (20 Hz or lower).
-Earthquakes, severe weather, volcanic activity, geomagnetic activity, ocean waves, avalanches, air turbulence, and meteors all produce infrasonic waves.
+Many animals can hear infrasound – sound waves with a frequency below the lower limit of human audibility (20 Hz or lower) – and birds have a special middle-ear receptor that senses changes in barometric pressure.
+Both of these things let them know that storms are coming!

 I hear a storm coming: infrasound weather detection